HakaiInstitute/GlintMaskGenerator/README.md

 GlintMaskGenerator is released under a MIT license, as found in the [LICENSE](LICENSE) file.

 ---
-*Created by Taylor Denouden @ Hakai Institute 2020*
+*Created by Taylor Denouden, Luba Reshitnyk (both Hakai Institute) and Brian Timmer (University of Victoria) 2021*